zacharygawthorp/warbler/README.md

 ## Description

-The goal of this site is to allow users to search for their favorite Marvel Comics Characters.
-The site will provide information such as, character name, a brief description of the character, and comic appearances.
-Users will also be able to keep track of their favorite characters by adding them to a favorites list.
+The Warbler Social App is a twitter clone social media experience.
+It uses Bcrypt for authentication and SQLAlchemy for database management.
+It runs off of a Flask server and uses Jinja for template-based page rendering.

-The site is deployed on Heroku and can be found [here](https:)
+The site is deployed on Heroku and can be found [here](https://warbler-social-app.herokuapp.com/)

 ![Homepage Image](static/images/warbler-cover.png)